 - 1 egg for the egg wash

-Switch to the dough hook of your stand mixer, and knead the dough to bring it together.
-Add more water if the dough is too dry.
+- Switch to the dough hook of your stand mixer, and knead the dough to bring it together.
+Add up to ¼ cup water, if the dough is too dry (the dough needs to be fairly wet and sticky).
 Knead for about 5 minutes, until you have a smooth ball of dough.

-Add the oil or butter and knead for a further 5-10 minutes (I knead it for about 8 minutes), until the dough is shiny, smooth and a little tacky to the touch.
+- Add the oil or butter and knead for a further 5-10 minutes (I knead it for about 8 minutes), until the dough is shiny, smooth and tacky to the touch.

 FOR THE CUTTING METHOD FOR HOT DOG BUNS